alexzanotti/military_aircraft_milestone_project_2/TESTING.md

 ## Testing Procedure

 The testing procedure looks at testing each user story/functionality/interactivity etc. to ensure that what has been designed matches what has been built.
 To evidence the testing, screenshots have been provided.

+Automated testing leans on online validators to ensure that there are no errors within the code itself.
+If there are errors, they will be amended and then retested.

 ### Manual Testing